U.S. reviewing Haiti's request for international security assistance | Headlines

 U.S. reviewing Haiti's request for international security assistance

-The U.S. State Department on Saturday said it was reviewing a request for international support from Haiti, which says it is seeking a "specialized armed force" to address a crisis caused by a blockade of the country's main fuel port.
-In a statement, the State Department said criminal actors were undermining the country's efforts to halt the spread of cholera.
+The United States on Saturday said it was reviewing a request for international support from Haiti, which says it is seeking a "specialized armed force" to address a crisis caused by a blockade of the country's main fuel port.
+The U.S. State Department said criminal actors were undermining Haiti's efforts to halt the spread of cholera.

+The United States on Saturday said it was reviewing a request for international support from Haiti, which says it is seeking a "specialized armed force" to address a crisis caused by a blockade of the country's main fuel port.

 Haiti has ground to a halt since a coalition of gangs blocked the Varreux fuel terminal last month.
 The lack of gas and diesel has crippled transportation and forced businesses and hospitals to halt operations.
 It has also led to a shortage of bottled water, just as the country confirmed a new outbreak of cholera, the spread of which is controlled through hygiene and clean water.